 So, how does pediatric medicine differ from adult medicine?

 In short, it greatly impacts their care.
-Here are the top three reasons why you should always take your child to a pediatric hospital.
+Here are the top three reasons why you should always take your child or teen to a pediatric hospital.

 - Kids have very different medical needs.